FarronF/limerick-council-meetings/meetings/2023/06/19-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 15th May 2023.md

 any waste in a bonfire, backyard fire, stove or indoor grate is illegal and dangerous and

 should not be undertaken by any person.
-Limerick City and County Council will undertake--- 16
+Limerick City and County Council will undertake
+---
+16

 an awareness campaign in relation to illegal bonfires.
 The most suitable time for this would